dtekcth/data101/src/beginner/cli/packagemanagers.md

 | `pacman -S <packages>`     | Install packages                                |
 | `pacman -R <packages>`     | Uninstall a package                             |
 | `pacman -Rns <packages>`   | Uninstall a package and all of its dependencies |

 {{ end }}

+{{ begin .macos}}

+[^Nix]: There is a package manager called nix which can be used on macOS (and
+    linux) which is just as up to date and has more packages than Homebrew but it is seriously complex and should not be used by beginners.

+{{ end }}